-Online-safety risks are traditionally categorised as one of the 4 Cs: Content, Contact, Conduct or Contract.
+Online-safety risks are traditionally categorised as one of the 4 Cs: Content, Contact, Conduct or Commerce (see section 135 of KCSIE 2022).
 These four areas remain a helpful way to understand the risks and potential school response, whether technological or educational.
 They do not stand in isolation, however, and it is important to understand the interplay between all four.
+This is evident in Ofcom's Media and Attitudes Report 2022 which suggests 36% of children aged 8-17 had seen something 'worrying or nasty' online in the past 12 months.

-Many of these new risks are mentioned in KCSIE 2021, e.g. extra-familial harms where children are at risk of abuse or exploitation to multiple harms in situations outside their families including sexual exploitation, criminal exploitation, serious youth violence, and upskirting.
+KCSIE 2022 highlights additional risks e.g. extra-familial harms where children are at risk of abuse or exploitation to multiple harms in situations outside their families, including sexual and criminal exploitation, serious youth violence and upskirting.